Community Impact

 The Need

-A recent study conducted by the Program for the International Assessment of Adult Competencies (PIAAC) found that one in six adults in the United States has low literacy skills.
-That is 36 million adults.
+A study conducted by the Program for the International Assessment of Adult Competencies (PIAAC) found that between 2017 and 2023, overall average scores for U.S. adults decreased in literacy and numeracy.
+According to COABE, 43 million adults in the U.S. lack the basic skills to compete in the workforce.
 One in three has low numeracy skills.
 Read more about the effects of low literacy skills here.

 How Adult Education Can Help